-At the same time as step 3, the NPAC SMS sends the M-DELETE request to all SOAs for the serviceProvNPA-NXX-X object who support the object according to the “NPAC Customer SOA NPA-NXX-X Indicator” in their service provider profile on the NPAC SMS and are receiving data for the NPA-NXX.

 The Local SMS responds by sending the M-DELETE response indicating whether the serviceProvNPA-NXX-X object was deleted successfully.

+The NPAC SMS sends the M-DELETE request to all SOAs for the serviceProvNPA-NXX-X object who support the object according to the “NPAC Customer SOA NPA-NXX-X Indicator” in their service provider profile on the NPAC SMS and are receiving data for the NPA-NXX.

 The SOA responds by sending the M-DELETE response indicating whether the serviceProvNPA-NXX-X object was deleted successfully.